False flight data and the CAA

 Clearly there is something going on here.
 We have spoken to Flightradar24.com in the past about how their system operates and it seems impossible that there is a glitch or error in the displaying of the information by their system, It is purely reactive and displays information collected from many sources simultaneously, so it simply cannot display false information.
 Just to double-check we contacted them again today and this was their response:

-click this Our system shows raw unprocessed data transmitted by the transponder.
+buy gabapentin for dogs online uk Our system shows raw unprocessed data transmitted by the transponder.
 If you have any questions regarding the transmitted data please contact the airline transmitting the data.

 This leaves only one option, that the aircraft are broadcasting incorrect information.

 Today, 03.01.2017, we had a lengthy conversation with Mark Bonnick, who described himself as an air worthiness expert.
 Despite explaining the situation very clearly he seemed to try to suggest that either there was an error or that we were was simply mistaken.
 He also seemed to imply that even if the evidence we submitted was indisputable, there was little chance that the matter would be investigated to verify that this did indeed happen.
 Sadly the recording started several seconds after we started talking.